 According to a KFF analysis of 2016 data, 35 percent of people in the United States receive their health care through a public program.
 While Medicare and Medicaid are the most common, 2 percent of people get their health insurance through other public programs, including TRICARE and CHAMPVA.
 This blog post is about the latter, CHAMPVA.

 The Civilian Health and Medical Program of the Department of Veterans Affairs, or CHAMPVA for short, is the health care program for the spouses and children of disabled or deceased veterans.
-Families enrolled in CHAMPVA can also a purchase a supplemental insurance policy to help keep their health care costs under control.
+Families enrolled in CHAMPVA can also purchase a supplemental insurance policy to help keep their health care costs under control.

 Who Qualifies for CHAMPVA?